• Skip to main content

 7. Public speaking or authorship of articles or books on LGBTQ+ family law issues;

-8. Endorsement of Protecting Families document published by GLAD and NCLR http://www.glad.org/protecting-families/practitioner-pledge
+8. Endorsement of Protecting Families document published by GLAD and NCLR: https://www.gladlaw.org/protecting-families/p4/ (

 Each applicant’s situation is unique based on geography and other factors.
 Requirements should be relaxed for those applicants who work in underrepresented and hostile areas.

-These criteria will be the same for applications to attend FLI annual or regional meetings, as well as for listserv only members.
+These criteria will be the same for applications to attend FLI annual or regional meetings.

-After admission, in order to maintain membership, a member is required to attend a FLI meeting (annual or regional) at least once every three years.
-If the member is a listserv only member, they will be subject to re-application after three years.
-Re-application may be based additionally on the member’s contributions to the list serve.
+After admission, in order to maintain membership, a member is expected to attend a FLI meeting (annual or regional) at least once every three years.
+Regular contributions to the FLI listserv will be considered as an alternative to this requirement.

-All members of FLI, whether regular or listserv only, are required to be members of the National LGBTQ+ Bar Association.
-International members are exempt from this requirement.
+All members of FLI are required to be members of the National LGBTQ+ Bar Association and of FLI itself.
+Those international members approved for inclusion on the US FLI list may be exempted from this requirement upon approval of the Bar and NCLR.
 No law students will be admitted.

 • THE LGBTQ+ BAR